 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 The course has a blended learning approach.
-You will attend for four 'block weeks' in October, November, February and March.
+You'll attend for four 'block weeks' in October, November, February and March, during which you'll participate in workshop-based activities on topics in forensic psychology.
 The rest of your learning will be undertaken online, with screencasts, online activities and discussion threads.
-During block weeks, you will participate in workshop-based activities on topics in forensic psychology.

 You learn through